 Is any sense more important than your vision?
 Not to the eye doctors at The Florida Eye Clinic.
 Your vision is our priority and our mission is that we help you see with your personal best vision.

 The Florida Eye Clinic was founded in 1973.
 At that time, it consisted of one ophthalmologist practicing in a small office in Altamonte Springs.
-During the past two decades, Florida Eye Clinic has grown to include ophthalmologists and optometrists practicing in 11 locations across Central Florida, from Clermont to Winter Springs, from Kissimmee to Ormond Beach.
+During the past five decades, Florida Eye Clinic has grown to include ophthalmologists and optometrists practicing in 10 locations across Central Florida, from Clermont to Winter Springs, from Kissimmee to Orange City.
 Our main office, in Altamonte Springs, is a 30,000 square foot building which also houses a state-of-the-art Ambulatory Surgical Center with three operating suites.

 Blurred vision refers to a lack of sharpness of vision resulting in the inability to see fine detail.
 Blurred vision may result from abnormalities such as nearsightedness, farsightedness, presbyopia, or astigmatism that can be improved with corrective lenses (eyeglasses) or it may signal the presence of eye disease.